WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

       1. Append the header field's name as a byte string.
       1. Append the header field's value as a byte string.
    1. The text string "payload".
-   1. The byte string containing the response's payload body ({{!RFC7230}}, section 3.3).
+   1. The byte string containing the response's payload body (Section 3.3 of
+      {{!RFC7230}}).
 Note that the payload body is the message body with any transfer encodings removed.

 ### Example ### {#example-cbor-representation}